LLNL/RAJA/docs/sphinx/user_guide/feature/workgroup.rst

               * Unordered work order policies require memory that is accessible from both where the loop bodies are enqueued and from where the loop is executed based on the work execution policy.

-                  * For example when using cuda work exeution policies with CUDA unordered work order policies pinned memory is a good choice because it is always accessible on the host and device.
+                  For example, when using cuda work exeution policies with CUDA unordered work order policies, pinned memory is a good choice because it is always accessible on the host and device.

 .. _workgroup-WorkPool-label: